Lethbridge Police Service: Lethbridge Regional Police Commission

 The service is governed by a nine-person commission composed of three members of the Lethbridge City Council and six citizens.
 The commission oversees the service, allocates funds from the council and establishes policing policies.
 They provide instruction to the police chief regarding sufficient staffing levels.

 Organization

-The head of the service is Chief Shahin Mehdizadeh, who has over 35 years of policing experience, primarily with the RCMP.
-The executive officers heading the service's four divisions are Inspector Tom Ascroft, Inspector Colin Catonio, Inspector Jeff Cove, and Inspector Bill Kaye.
+The head of the service is Chief Shahin Mehdizadeh, who has over 35 years of policing experience, primarily with the Royal Canadian Mounted Police (RCMP).
+The executive officers heading the service's three divisions are Inspector Russell Lawrence, Inspector Jason Walper, and Inspector Robin Klassen.

 Rank

 The rank structure consists of the following: